L2 - Preparation for the Agro-Veto Exam

 Program

-• cross-disciplinary teaching modules, common to certain other Life Sciences degree courses, in particular concerning biology (from molecules to ecosystems), support courses in chemistry, mathematics, physics, languages (English) and methodological courses.
+• cross-disciplinary teaching modules, common to certain other Life Sciences bachelor's degree programs, particularly concerning biology (from molecules to ecosystems), support courses in chemistry, mathematics, physics, languages (English), and methodology.

 Read more